OctopusDeploy/blog/blog/2023-11/terraform-space-support/index.md

 ## Conclusion

-Updating the Octopus Deploy Terraform provider from spaces scoped per provider configuration to spaces scoped per resource has improved usability and flexibility.
+Updating the Octopus Deploy Terraform provider from a spaces per provider configuration to a Space ID per resource has improved usability and flexibility.

 Before, managing resources in different spaces was tricky.
 You needed to create separate provider configurations for each space.
 Now, it's much simpler.
 You can assign a space to each resource individually without complex configurations.
 This change gives you more control and makes the process easier.